-Award-winning musician, dancer and choreographer, Olivier Tarpaga is the artistic director of Nomad Express International MultiArts Festival in Ouagadougou, Burkina Faso.
-Tarpaga is the founder and artistic director of the internationally-acclaimed Dafra Drum and Dafra Kura Band and co-founder of Baker & Tarpaga Dance Project.
-He danced with David Rousseve/Reality from 2006 – 2009.
+Olivier Tarpaga is a Lester Horton Award-winning choreographer and musician, a guest dance lecturer and the director of the African music ensemble for Princeton University’s Department of Music.
+He is the artistic director of Nomad Express International MultiArts Festival in Ouagadougou, Burkina Faso, founder and artistic director of the internationally-acclaimed Dafra Drum and Dafra Kura Band, and co-founder of Baker & Tarpaga Dance Project.
+He danced with David Rousseve/Reality from 2006 – 2010, when he was also a State Department Art Envoy in South Africa, Botswana, Burkina Faso, and Sri Lanka.
 In 2008, Tarpaga was commissioned by Zig Zag Ballet to choreograph Visage at the Rich Forum Stanford Center for the Arts in Connecticut.
+Other commissions include Wind of Nomads for Malaysia’s HANDS percussion; RESIST, RESURGE: Traces of Hope for MAYA dance theater of Singapore; and The way of sands for the Temple of Fine Arts in Perth, Australia.
 He is a recipient of numerous grants including the National Dance Project touring support, Suitcase Fund of New York Live Arts, Chime Mentorship Fellowship with David Rousseve as his mentor, the Durfee Foundation ARC, the Ohio Arts Council and the Flourish Foundation.